desmonHak/DictBlend/README.md

 ## Disclaimer

-DictBlend is intended for educational and ethical use only.
-It provides functions for word permutation, data collection, and file export.
-Output files are created in the current working directory, and input options are validated to prevent errors and guide the user.

-Please use this toolkit responsibly and in compliance with all relevant laws and regulations.
-The authors and contributors are not responsible for any misuse or unlawful activities conducted using this script.
+This code is provided as-is, with no warranties of any kind.
+The author and the code provider assume ZERO responsibility for any direct or indirect damages that may arise from the use of this program.

+By using this program, you acknowledge and accept this disclaimer of liability.

+**Please ensure that you understand the code and its implications before using it.**

 ---

-**Copyright © 2023 Tomás Illuminati**

-*This project is licensed under the [MIT License](LICENSE).*
+**DictBlend © 2023 by Tomás Illuminati is licensed under MIT License**

-*For any questions or inquiries, please contact [Your Email Address].*

-*Visit our GitHub repository: [DictBlend](https://github.com/yourusername/dictblend)*
+*Visit our GitHub repository: [DictBlend](https://github.com/tomasilluminati/dictblend)*